jeffjaehoyang/new-jeffyang.io/src/data/about/index.md

 #### What kinds of professional experience do I have?

 I was previously a software engineering intern at [Knowru](https://www.knowru.com), [Esri](https://www.esri.com/en-us/home), and [Fumi](https://fumi.co.kr/main/home/home).
-I will be working at **Facebook** for summer of 2021.
+I am working at **Facebook** this summer.
 I worked on the front-end and back-end of various projects, using technologies such as **React.js, Redux, Ember.js, Angular.js, Django, Flask, AWS, GraphQL, MySQL, and PostgreSQL**.
 <br></br>

 #### When did I start programming?